teusink/jpHolo/README.md

 <h3>2013-07-26</h3>
 - Add the new (and all) Roboto TrueType fonts.
 - Improved icon images with new Roboto font.
-- Improved css a bit due to new fonts.
+- Improved CSS a bit due to new fonts.

 <h3>2013-07-21</h3>
 - Upgrade to jQuery Mobile 1.3.2.